It’s real . . . with sneak peeks throughout the Bible to prove it.

 Lie the meek members of the Resurrection—

 Rafter of Satin—and Roof of Stone!

-Consider this: God said to Moses, “I am the God of your father, the God of Abraham, the God of Isaac, and the God of Jacob.”
-At this, Moses hid his face because he was afraid to look at God. —Exodus 3:6
+God said to Moses, “I am the God of your father, the God of Abraham, the God of Isaac, and the God of Jacob.”
+At this, Moses hid his face because he was afraid to look at God. —Exodus 3:6, approximately 1446 BCE.

 What was God saying?